sassoftware/iot-kubernetes-monitoring-esp/README.md

 ## Overview

 The current SAS Viya monitoring solution provides system administrators with a powerful tool to monitor deployments as a whole.
-Resource oversight, coupled with the ability to aggregate log information and generate alerts make it easier to administer deployments regardless of their complexity.
+Resource oversight, coupled with the ability to aggregate log information and generate alerts, makes it easier to administer deployments regardless of their complexity.
 This is helpful at a high level, within SAS Viya, but smaller ecosystems like SAS Event Stream Processing require a more specialized approach to both real time and historical monitoring of projects.

 SAS Event Stream Processing Monitoring for Kubernetes was developed to help customers address this need.
 It can be considered as an extended version of [SAS Viya Monitoring for Kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes), as it shares the same code base and allows for the installation of the same components in addition to those specific to SAS Event Stream Processing.
 The main difference is that SAS Event Stream Processing Monitoring for Kubernetes does not require the deployment of the SAS Viya logging layer, as it instead uses Loki for log aggregation.

 A Grafana Lab product, Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus, designed to be cost-effective and easy to operate.
 Compared to other log aggregation systems, Loki has